-Melodie Rosenfeld, PhD, is the author of research articles concerning Developing Sensitivity to Individual Learning Differences.
+Melodie Newman Rosenfeld, PhD, is the author of research articles concerning Developing Sensitivity to Individual Learning Differences.
 She is a lecturer at an academic teachers college in Israel and has been working with teachers and learners for over 34 years.
-Her specialty is guiding teachers to help learners with dyslexia.
-This series of stories attempts to help teachers become more aware of the legitimate differences that make a difference for some learners.
+One of her specialties is guiding teachers to help learners with dyslexia.
+Her series, “Teacher Stories”, based on true critical incidents, attempts to help teachers become more aware of the legitimate differences that make a difference for some learners.

 My book list (Books that I've written, illustrated, translated, recommend or love..)

 Rosenfeld, M. and Rosenfeld, S. (2008).
 Developing effective teacher beliefs about students: Do teachers’ own individual learning differences (ILDs) make a difference?
 Educational Psychology 28 (3), 245- 272.